 Addressing inequality, regulating AI, improving health outcomes, mitigating climate change: nowadays, any and all plans to solve the fundamental challenges facing the nation – and humanity – must pass through politics.
 Oftentimes, the political world can feel daunting, and the workings of our democratic system frustrating.
 But we believe that understanding politics is more important for young people than ever before.
 Our major, and our individual courses, introduce you to the exciting field of political science.
-You’ll systematically engage with a variety of concepts, theories, methods, and case studies through which you’ll explore the challenges of governing and the exercise of power across local, national, and global dimensions.
+You’ll systematically engage with a variety of theories, methods, issue areas and case studies through which you’ll explore the challenges of governing and the exercise of power across local, national, and global dimensions.

 Robbie Shilliam, Chair of Political Science